iotaledger/susee-streams-poc/README.md

     REST API provided by the *IOTA Bridge* for this purpose
   * Sends LoRaWAN payloads to the *LoRaWAN Application Server* (e.g. via MQTT) that it has received by the *IOTA Bridge*
+  * For practical reasons, it makes sense that the *Application Server Connector* is developed,  deployed and maintained by the *Energy provider or Metering point Operator*
 * [IOTA Tangle](https://wiki.iota.org/learn/about-iota/tangle/)
   * A distributed ledger consisting of a Directed Acyclic Graph (DAG) of [messages](https://wiki.iota.org/learn/about-iota/messages/)